• Products

 • COLA: Before 62

-Before you turn 62, you don’t need to stress too much about COLA since it doesn’t impact your Social Security benefits yet.
+Before you turn 62, COLA doesn’t affect your Social Security benefits, so there’s no need to stress about it yet.
 However, as you get closer to what Social Security calls your “full retirement age” (usually around 67), it’s smart to start paying more attention to how COLA might affect your future benefits.

 • COLA: 62 through Full Retirement Age*

-Age 62 is key for Social Security.
-It’s when you can start claiming benefits.
-But if you claim before your full retirement age, your monthly payments will be permanently reduced.
-So, the earlier you claim, the less you’ll get each month for life.
+Age 62 is a key milestone—it’s the earliest you can file for Social Security.
+But filing before your full retirement age is considered early and results in permanently reduced monthly benefits.
+The earlier you claim, the less you’ll receive each month for life.
 Full retirement age is when you can claim your full, unreduced benefits.

 *Full Retirement Age (FRA) is the age at which you are entitled to 100% of your Social Security benefits.
 The FRA varies depending on the year you were born, ranging from 65 to 67.
 Go to ssa.gov to find out your FRA.